iivanoo/covid-apps-observer/data/data_ca/reports/resources/ca.albertahealthservices.contacttracing___1.0.1/report.md

 > Having an issue where it seems to constantly trigger my laptop to try and pair with it.
 My phone beeps every couple of minutes and no way to prevent it short of killing the app (or switching off bluetooth).
 If the devs want to contact me to find out what's happening feel free.<br> :date: __2020-05-06 00:17:53__

-> Yes it probably tracks you to see if you have come into contact with someone sick.
-But drains your phone battery.<br> :date: __2020-05-05 23:50:23__

 #### 1-star reviews